tiptenbrink/thesis/final/main.typ

 = Inference checker methodology <sec:methodology>

 The first major contribution we present is a methodology for developing propagator inference checkers.
+We immediately specify that this methodology is useful only for propagators that do more than a simple conflict check or for which not much is yet known about the necessary conditions of conflicts.

 Before describing the general methodology, we summarize its use for developing a checker for the timetable propagator for the cumulative constraint.
 This should give an intuitive idea of its usefulness and the various steps.
 The dedicated section on this checker (@check:cumul) describes this in more detail and also contains proofs.

 #example(title: [Methodology application to cumulative])[
   Consider the cumulative timetable propagation algorithm (@proc:timetable).
 Let $c$ be a cumulative constraint with activities $A$.